jonmatthis/jonmatthis/docs/notes/presentations/2024-07-14-JP4Palestine-hasbara/2024-07-14-JP4Palestine-hasbara.md

     - *Audience* - Are there convincible people watching?
   - "We get to choose who we have these conversations with"
 - Option C - Employ cult deprogramming techniques
   - Engage with curiosity, compassion, and a TRUE desire to understand
   - Let them speak and seek to understand their position
+  - Try to get them to follow each thought to its conclusion
+    - Seek mis-match between their core moral beliefs
     - Try to get them to reach the conclusion WITHOUT triggering defensiveness

 ## Botermelon 🍉 - Fighting mechanized language with a language machine!
 - System prompt aimed at countering inherent zionist bias in base LLM